MetaMask/metamask-docs/snaps/features/custom-evm-accounts/create-account-snap.md

 return { pending: true, redirect: { message, url } };
 ```

-The redirect message and URL is displayed to the user to help them continue the transaction flow.
+The redirect message and URL are displayed to the user to help them continue the transaction flow.

 </TabItem>
 </Tabs>